 The examiner should assume that the best mode is disclosed in the application, unless evidence is presented that is inconsistent with that assumption.
 It is extremely rare that a best mode rejection properly would be made in ex parte prosecution.
 The information that is necessary to form the basis for a rejection based on the failure to set forth the best mode is rarely accessible to the examiner, but is generally uncovered during inter partes proceedings.II.EXAMINER MUST DETERMINE WHETHER THE INVENTOR KNEW THAT ONE MODE WAS BETTER THAN ANOTHER, AND IF SO, WHETHER THE DISCLOSURE IS ADEQUATE TO ENABLE ONE OF ORDINARY SKILL IN THE ART TO PRACTICE THE BEST MODE

 According to the approach used by the court in Chemcast Corp.v.Arco Indus., 913 F.2d 923, 16 USPQ2d 1033 (Fed.
 Cir.
 1990), a proper best mode analysis has two components:

-was filed, the inventor knew of a mode of practicing the claimed invention
+inventor knew of a mode of practicing the claimed invention that the inventor